Rainbow Visions Film Festival

 The Rainbow Visions Film Festival is an annual film festival in Edmonton, Alberta, which presents an annual program of LGBT film.

-Launched in 2015 by Metro Cinema Edmonton, the organizers of the city's Northwestfest (formerly known as "Global Visions") documentary film festival, the event is staged in the fall each year at the city's Garneau Theatre.
+Launched in 2015 by Global Visions Festival Society, the organizers of the city's Northwestfest (formerly known as "Global Visions") documentary film festival, the event is staged in the fall each year at the city's Garneau Theatre.

 Its creation followed the demise of the city's former LGBT film festival, Queer Sightings.